luizppa/web-crawler/README.md

-# Web Crawler
+# Gugol

-This is a web crawler built with [Chilkat's CkSpider](https://www.chilkatsoft.com/), [Gumbo Parser](https://github.com/google/gumbo-parser) and [Niels Lohmann's brilliant JSON library](https://github.com/nlohmann/json).
-The program will collect a given number of web pages anb build an index for information retrieval over that collection.
+This is a simplified search engine built with [Chilkat's CkSpider](https://www.chilkatsoft.com/), [Gumbo Parser](https://github.com/google/gumbo-parser) and [Niels Lohmann's brilliant JSON library](https://github.com/nlohmann/json).
+The fostware will collect a given number of web pages anb build an index for information retrieval over that collection.
 The default number of pages the crawler will try to visit before halting is 100000 (one hundred thousand).
 You can change this value by modifying the ```PAGES_TO_COLLECT``` constant located in ```main.cpp```.

 * [Installing](#installing)
 * [Usage](#usage)